 While gun charges are convicted at the state and the federal level, federal crimes are typically more severe in nature and carry tougher penalties.

 Federal gun charges are serious and carry harsh penalties, typically more severe than state weapons charges.
 The manner and length of punishment will heavily depend on the circumstances of the case.
 Still, each crime carries a mandatory minimum sentence.

 The minimum sentence for possessing a gun during a crime is five years, seven for brandishing a gun and 10 years for discharging a firearm during a crime.
 The mandatory minimum sentence increases with severity.
 For example, possessing a machine gun during the commission of a crime has a minimum sentence of 30 years in prison.
 These sentences also come with expensive fines that vary based on the offense.

 Schedule A Free Consultation

 It is very important to consult with an attorney before any protective order hearing or pending family violence charge.
 Hiring an experienced San Antonio weapons charge defense attorney can increase your chances of a dismissal.
-Call Clarissa Fernandez Pratt, Attorney at Law, at 210-920-2535 or reach out online for a free consultation.
+Call our team at Clarissa Fernandez Pratt, Attorney at Law, at 210-920-2535 or reach out online for a free consultation.